Kataruse/QuestLog/README.md

 Note: This should be all of the packages that need to be installed that are not bundled with Python by default.

-Install Node Prereqs: `npm install express cors node-fetch`
+Install Node Prereqs (if needed, may already be attached in this repository): `npm install express cors node-fetch`

 ## How to use
 From the project root: